barinbritva/init-typescript-app/README.md

 You are all set up!

-You are also able to install `create-typescript-app` globally if you are using `npm` of version lower than `5.2.0`.
+You are also able to install `init-typescript-app` globally if you are using `npm` of version lower than `5.2.0`.

 _In the documentation we always use `npm` in all examples to be short.
 Of course, you can use any of package managers `npm` or `yarn`._